EightBitBoy/hijacr/ABOUT.md

 A crash report contains the following information:

 - a timestamp when the user launched the application
-- a timestamp when the crash occured
+- a timestamp when the crash occurred
 - the device model
 - the operating system version
 - root status